DOES ABORM / FABORM CERTIFICATION MATTER FOR FERTILITY ACUPUNCTURE?

 The credentials that signify a licensed medical professional in this field are:

-• L.Ac. — Licensed Acupuncturist
+L.Ac. — Licensed Acupuncturist

-• Dipl.
+Dipl.
 Ac. — Diplomate of Acupuncture

-• NCBAHM Certification — The National Certification Board for Acupuncture and Herbal Medicine (formerly known as the NCCAOM)
+NCBAHM Certification — The National Certification Board for Acupuncture and Herbal Medicine (formerly known as the NCCAOM)

 I have been NCBAHM board-certified and licensed since 2006.

-So, what is ABORM certififcation?
+What is ABORM certififcation?

-ABORM was created to establish a "minimum competency" standard for acupuncturists working with fertility patients and interacting with Western clinics and Reproductive endocrinologists (REs).
+ABORM was created to establish a minimum competency standard for new acupuncturists working with fertility patients and interacting with Western clinics and Reproductive endocrinologists (REs).
 It was designed to ensure that acupuncturists could "speak the language" of reproductive anatomy, hormones, and Assisted Reproductive Technology (ART) protocols like IUI and IVF.
+It’s a great goal!
+It provides a baseline for practitioners who are new to the field.

-Why I chose the ‘ceiling’ over the ‘floor’.
+Why I chose the ‘ceiling’ over the ‘floor’

 I’ve been present for over 1,000 embryo transfers — making me likely the most experienced embryo transfer acupuncture Minneapolis.
 I don’t just know IVF protocols and how to support people navigating them, I’ve created an entire course on everything IVF.
 I’ve seen the evolution of this medicine from the inside.
 ABORM shows that a person has baseline knowledge; I’m much more interested in the ceiling.